layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-kubernetes-for-engineers/introduction-to-devops-and-site-reliability-enginerring/ci-cd/cicd/gitops.md

     GitOps provides a complete audit trail of changes made to the system, facilitating troubleshooting and compliance audits.

 Popular GitOps tools:
+    - Meshery GitOps is a platform that provides a comprehensive GitOps solution for managing Kubernetes applications and infrastructure.
     - Argo CD is an open source GitOps continuous delivery tool that supports multiple platforms and environments.
     - Flux CD is an open source GitOps continuous delivery tool that is specifically designed for Kubernetes deployments.
     - Tekton CD is an open source GitOps continuous delivery platform built on Kubernetes.